saucelabs/real-device-api/LOCAL_APPIUM.md

 3. Forward the WDA port

+Our OpenAPI solution exposes an http proxy endpoint running in the device.
+Appium needs a WDA server listening in the localhost interface to connect with it using the http protocol.
+To achieve this, we run locally a reverse proxy to our http proxy endpoint that:
+* Handles the basic auth in OpenAPI
+* Converts the SSL encrypted https messages to plain http
+* Rewrites the request path so that the WDA endpoint is exposed in the root path

-Run a reverse proxy locally that exposes the WDA port in your desired local port.
-There are several tools to achieve this, for example [Caddy](https://caddyserver.com/).
+There are several tools to achieve this.
+Our reference implementation script uses [Caddy](https://caddyserver.com/).
 The endpoint that the http calls need to be forwarded to is

 ```
 /sessions/{session_id}//device/proxy/http/localhost/8100